afrankenthal/iDM-analysis-plotting/README.md

-# FirefighterAnalysis
+# iDM-analysis-plotting
-Fork from GitLab of SIDM/iDM trigger/reco efficiency plotting code
+iDM analysis code (plotting and cutflows)

 ### Run jupyter on the LPC